Welcome to Maths at St Nicolas and St Mary CE Primary School

-- Mistakes are embraced as an opportunity to learn and possible misconceptions are discussed and explored.
+- Our marvellous mistakes are embraced as an opportunity to learn and possible misconceptions are discussed and explored.

-- Throughout the school, we encourage children to use a variety of physical and pictorial resources which enable a deeper understanding of mathematical concepts.
+- Throughout the school, children to use a variety of physical and pictorial resources which enable a deeper understanding of mathematical concepts.